DrylandEcology/SOILWAT2/doc/additional_pages/A SOILWAT2 user guide.md

 ### Example
   * The source code contains a complete example simulation project in `testing/`
-  * Copy the executable to the testing path and run the simulation, e.g.,
+  * Copy the executable to the testing path, modify inputs as desired, and run a simulation, e.g.,
 ```{.sh}
     make bint bint_run
 ```